Director of Transportation & Security Mike Metcalf

 Edgewood College Security works closely with the City of Madison Police Department and the UW-Madison Police Department to ensure that areas on campus are as safe as possible.
 We are a community within a community and an active part of the City of Madison and its residents.

-The Security Department is staffed by six full-time officers, five part-time officers, and a total of thirty student workers.
-The department maintains a staffed presence 24-hours a day and offers a variety of services to help keep students, faculty and staff as safe as possible.
+The Security Department is staffed by six full-time officers, five part-time officers, and a total of 30 student workers.
+The department maintains a staffed presence 24-hours a day and offers a variety of services to help keep you and our faculty and staff as safe as possible.